-When people think of going to the doctor or hospital, one major concern that’s always in the back of their minds is, “How much is this going to cost?”
-Unfortunately, surprise billing happens often, and it is something that can hurt the pocketbook when you’re on a fixed income.
+When people think of going to the doctor or hospital, one major concern always in the back of their minds is, “How much is this going to cost?”
+Unfortunately, surprise billing happens often, which can hurt the pocketbook when you’re on a fixed income.

 There are times when patients forgo necessary medical care in fear that they will be hit with a nasty surprise bill they can’t afford.
 This can lead to worsening health conditions and complications.